 Two hormonal pathways regulate cortisol during sleep, and both are disrupted during the menopause transition.

 The progesterone-allopregnanolone-GABA pathway.
 Progesterone is metabolized into allopregnanolone, which enhances GABA-A receptor activity.
-GABA-A receptors are the primary inhibitory mechanism in the central nervous network — they reduce neural excitability, including the excitatory activity that drives CRH release from the hypothalamus.
+GABA-A receptors are the primary inhibitory mechanism in central nervous circuitry — they reduce neural excitability, including the excitatory activity that drives CRH release from the hypothalamus.
 When progesterone declines, allopregnanolone declines with it, and the GABA-A-mediated suppression of the HPA axis weakens (Gordon et al., 2015).

 The estrogen-serotonin pathway.
 Estrogen supports the synthesis and receptor sensitivity of serotonin, a neurotransmitter involved in both mood regulation and sleep-wake transitions.
-When estrogen declines, serotonin availability drops, and the downstream effects include altered sleep continuity, increased wake propensity, and reduced capacity to sustain sleep through normal arousal events (Fidecicchi et al., 2024).
+When estrogen declines, serotonin availability drops, and the downstream effects may include altered sleep continuity, increased wake propensity, and reduced capacity to sustain sleep through normal arousal events (Fidecicchi et al., 2024).

 These two pathways compound each other.
 Reduced GABA-A-mediated inhibition means cortisol rises more freely during sleep.
 Reduced serotonergic regulation means the brain is less able to manage the arousal that cortisol produces.
 The result is a dual vulnerability — both the cortisol rise and the arousal response to it are amplified.